MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 ### Define cross-filters

-To create a cross-filter, you must turn it on in the visual and then specify the parameter that is used to filter the data.
+To create a cross-filter, you must turn on the option in the visual, and then specify the parameter that is used to filter the data.

-1. Edit the dashboard, and then edit the visual where you want to add cross-filters.
+1. Navigate to the query of the tile where you want to add cross-filters.

 1. Select **Visual**.

 1. In the right pane, select **Interactions**, and then turn on cross-filters.

+1. Optionally, specify the **Interaction** type.
+The default is **Point** where you can select a value in the visual.
+For selecting a range of values, such as in a time chart, select **Drag**.

-1. Specify both the column that will be used to provide the value and a parameter used to filter the visuals' query.
+1. Specify both the column that is used to provide the value and a parameter used to filter the query.

     > [!IMPORTANT]
     > The column and parameter must be of the same data type.